 of Portugal, just before the fleet intercepted a Spanish

-out of the line of battle in order to attack the
+out of the line of battle in order to attack.
+Captain

 himself led a boarding party onto the San Nicolas.

-Soon after, he was preparing to board the San
+Soon after, he was about to board the San

 Josef but the San Josef lowered its flags.